 As the American cannabis marketplace gets legitimized, business procedures concerning the cultivation, processing, and storage of marijuana flowers are a reflection of an industry transformation into the mainstream.
 With this in mind, cannabis business models—mainly in the cultivation sector—are adopting procedures based on efficiency and industrial production.

 The roots of the American cannabis marketplace are found in the underground expanses of western states such as California, which has had a functioning medical marijuana industry for over 20 years.
-Artisanal growers in these arenas oftentimes paid careful attention to the fine details of cannabis cultivation, processing, and storage—including taking great pride in properly drying and curing their flowers.
+Artisanal growers in these arenas oftentimes paid careful attention to the fine details of cannabis cultivation, processing, and storage.
+They also took great pride in properly drying and curing their flowers.

 Here are a few interesting points to consider concerning the relationship of human health and properly drying and curing buds: